aleksandaratanasov/pmd_camboard_nano/README.md

 ===
 Installation
 ------------------
-The mesh generation node is build with NURBS B-Spline support, it requires the **on_nurbs** module which are not included in the upstream PCL 1.7.2 due its experimental nature.
-You have to build it PCL from source if you want to generate meshes from the point clouds using NURBS.
+The mesh generation node is built with NURBS B-Spline support hence it requires the **on_nurbs** module which is not included in the upstream PCL 1.7.2 due its experimental nature.
+You have to build PCL from source if you want to generate meshes from the point clouds using NURBS.
+Following list provides the stepts to building PCL:

  1. Clone PCL from github.
 It is advisable to use as closer version to the one provided as upstream package and used by ROS as possible.
 On my system (Debian